hennylee/kopo-04-database/assignment/2021-04-19-database-Connection-Session.md

 ## ask TOM(The Oracle Mentor)의 답변

+- Connection
   - A connection is a physical circuit between you and the database.

   - A connection might be one of many types -- most popular begin DEDICATED server and SHARED server.

+- SESSION
   - Zero, one or more sessions may be established over a given connection to the database as show above with sqlplus.

   - A process will be used by a session to execute statements.

   - Sometimes there is a one to one relationship between CONNECTION->SESSION->PROCESS (eg: a normal dedicated server connection).

   - Sometimes there is a one to many from connection to sessions (eg: like autotrace, one connection, two sessions, one process).

+- PROCESS
   - A process does not have to be dedicated to a specific connection or session however, for example when using shared server (MTS), your SESSION will grab a process from a pool of processes in order to execute a statement.

   - When the call is over, that process is released back to the pool of processes.

 - 출처 : https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:5671284058977